-Aggravated Assault & Battery Against Police Oklahoma
+Aggravated Assault & Battery Against Police in Oklahoma

 What is Aggravated Assault and Battery Against a Law Enforcement Officer?

 According to Oklahoma law, aggravated assault and battery against a law enforcement officer occurs when a person commits assault and battery against police and causes “great bodily injury” to the victim.This crime is a felony in Oklahoma.

 What Constitutes Great Bodily Injury?